-The circuitry starts with a parallel-to-serial conversion, which converts the RMII data from the MAC into a 125 MHz serial bit stream.
+The circuitry starts with a parallel-to-serial conversion that converts the MII data from the MAC into a 125 MHz serial bit stream.
 The data and control stream is then converted into 4B/5B coding and followed by a scrambler.
 The serialized data is further converted from NRZ-to-NRZI format, and then transmitted in MLT3 current output.
 The output current is set by a precision external resistor on REXT for the 1:1 transformer ratio.